This guide will help you create a headless server on Edgegap for a Unity project using Photon Bolt as its networking solution.

 You can now add your container to Arbitrium so it can be hosted everywhere your players are.

-If you don't know how to add an app to Arbitrium, please refer to Getting Started.
+If you don't know how to add an app to Arbitrium, please refer to the integration tutorial.

 However, you will need to make sure the name of your app is